I quit smoking more than 15 years ago (the date was February 21, 2005).

 Non-smoking or non-smoking.
 These are your options if you ever need to fly somewhere.
-Sure, you can endure a few hours without a smoke, but what if you go long distance?
+Sure, you can endure a few hours without a smoke, but what if you go long-distance?

 You can stay in buildings.
-In many places it is forbidden to smoke in public places, government buildings, restaurants, night clubs, hospitals, schools, etc. As a non-smoker it’s OK!
+In many places, it is forbidden to smoke in public places, government buildings, restaurants, nightclubs, hospitals, schools, etc. As a non-smoker it’s OK!

 Clean clothes.
 You don’t smell like a butt of a cigarette.
 It’s really nice if you think about it.

-White teeth.
+Whiter teeth.
 Not smoking means no tar and other chemicals on your teeth.

 Better sex.
-Better blood supply in important parts of your body, more lung capacity, and more energy in general will lead to better performance in bed.
+Better blood supply in important parts of your body, more lung capacity, and more energy, in general, will lead to better performance in bed.

 Be proud of yourself.
 It’s not an easy thing to conquer tobacco addiction.
 Less than 1 in 10 can do that.
-Feel proud, you have earned it.
+Feel proud; you have earned it.

 It’s a GREAT willpower exercise!

 Get me well so I can get on television and tell people to stop smoking. ~ Nat King Cole